AU-BCE-EE/course-modelling-2025/docs/script_module_batch.md

 ## IDE (integrated development environment) or script editor + console
 In this common approach programmers work on a script and run some or all as it is written or edited.
-IDEs, or "integrated development environments", are programs that facilitate this by providing text editing functionality and a way to send script code to a Python interpreter.
+IDEs, or "integrated development environments", are programs that facilitate this by providing text editing functionality and a way to send script code to a Python interpreter (also called a REPL, for read-evalulate-print loop), which evaluates the code and returns results.
 Examples of IDEs: Spyder, Visual Studio Code, PyCharm.
 1. Interactive
     * User typically has a script open and sends lines, blocks, or whole file to a console running Python interactively